Supplementation of Myo Inositol & D-Chiro Inositol and its Therapeutic Potential for PCOS

 Polycystic ovary syndrome (PCOS) is one of the most common endocrine disorders in women of reproductive age.
 A complex condition, PCOS is mainly characterized by irregular menstrual cycles, infertility and clinical symptoms of hyperandrogenism.

 Increasing research evidence supports insulin resistance, typically observed in women with PCOS, as the link between the cardiometabolic and reproductive disorders of PCOS.
-Thus, current treatment mainly consists of metformin to improve insulin sensitivity.
 Oral contraceptives and other medications are also used for the management of hyperandrogenism and ovulation.
 These medications, however, focus on a single aspect of PCOS pathophysiology and often come with side effects.

 The supplementation of inositol isomers, particularly the combination of Myo Inositol (MI) and D-Chiro Inositol (DCI), show a promising treatment alternative to improve symptoms of PCOS.
 [2, 3, 5]

 Remember to talk with your primary care doctor before starting any supplements, especially if taking other medications.

 Organic compounds found widely in nature, inositols are part of the cell membrane and act as second messengers for different hormones.
 As part of the inositol family, MI and DCI are molecules that act as insulin mediators.
 Although each with specific roles, both are synergistically involved in processes that increase insulin sensitivity in tissues and in the metabolism of glucose.

 Each type of tissue maintains a specific MI/DCI ratio.
 This ratio becomes altered when tissues are in a diseased state, such as with insulin resistance.
 This inositol imbalance has been observed in women with PCOS.
 Thus, it’s hypothesized that MI and DCI supplementation can restore that balance and may provide therapeutic benefits and improvement of PCOS symptoms.